mlaturney/FLIC_automated_group_assignment/README.md

-# Using the fly liquid interaction counter (FLIC) to recording feeding behavior
+# Using the fly liquid interaction counter (FLIC) to record feeding behavior in Drosophila melanogaster

 ## Summary